Etiene/lua.space/posts/webdev/the-best-lua-web-frameworks.md

 However, the landscape for Lua is changing and now the ecosystem is growing rapidly (a feat I partially attritube to the merge of [LuaRocks](http://luarocks.org) and MoonRocks).
 We have been able to write in Lua for the web for years and now we can find a large number of tools available.
 You can write in Lua for major webservers such as [Apache](http://modlua.org/) and [Nginx/OpenResty](https://openresty.org/) ([top 2 web servers used](http://w3techs.com/technologies/overview/web_server/all)), and also others such as [Lighttpd](https://www.lighttpd.net/) and pure Lua stand-alone servers like [Xavante](http://keplerproject.github.io/xavante/) or [Pegasus](https://github.com/EvandroLG/pegasus.lua).
-Highlights go to Nginx server, which allows to develop blazing fast non-blocking asynchronous apps written in a sequential fashion keeping the event-driven logic hidden inside Nginx.
+Highlights go to Nginx server, which allows to develop blazing fast non-blocking asynchronous apps written in a sequential fashion keeping the event-driven logic hidden inside Nginx (no callback hell).

 There are also many frameworks available, which this post aims to compare.
 I am myself the lead developer of one of them (Sailor) and I haven't developed using all the options I'm listing, but I hope this is a fairly decent comparison.
 You can make a [pull request to this article](https://github.com/Etiene/lua.space/blob/master/posts/webdev/the-best-lua-web-frameworks.md) to make it better.